Oregon State vs. Cal NCAA Football Odds, Plays and Insights | October 30, 2021

 - Cal is 4-3-0 against the spread this season.

-- The Golden Bears are 3-0 ATS when underdogs by 1.5 points or more this season.
+- So far this season, the Golden Bears have been installed as underdogs by a 1.5-point margin or more three times and are 3-0 ATS in those games.

-- Cal's games this year have hit the over on three of seven set point totals (42.9%).
+- Cal's games this season have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

-- Cal is 2-1 against the spread and 2-1 overall in games when it scores more than 24.7 points.
+- Cal is 2-1 against the spread and 2-1 overall when the team notches more than 24.7 points.

-- In games that Cal totals over 391.7 yards, the team is 4-1 against the spread and 2-3 overall.
+- In games that Cal piles up more than 391.7 yards, the team is 4-1 against the spread and 2-3 overall.

-- The Golden Bears have turned the ball over six times, six fewer times than the Beavers have forced turnovers (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.